Welcome to the Lawyer Referral Service!

 - LRS is funded on the percentage fee system and membership fees.
 In addition, support is also provided by the NH Bar Association.

-If you’d like to join the Lawyer Referral Service, please read the Program Description and Guidelines information below and then download the application form below.* If you have any questions or comments, or are unable to print out the membership application, please call us at 603-224-6942 or email us.
+If you’d like to join the Lawyer Referral Service, please read the Program Description and Guidelines information below and then download the application form located in the box at the top right of this page.* If you have any questions or comments, or are unable to print out the membership application, please call us at 603-224-6942 or email us.

 *The form is a fillable PDF.
 To submit the application electronically, save the completed form to your computer, then attach it to an email addressed to firstname.lastname@example.org.
 If you prefer, you may submit a hard copy to the address included on the application.